The 5th Core Drive of Gamification

 This shows that by design, LinkedIn does not want endorsements to be meaningful.
 It’s simply to meant to be easy and thoughtless – the definition of a Social Prod.

 And as a result, people are endorsing each other in a proliferate manner; others are getting multiple emails a day saying, “Your friend Jun just endorsed you.” and therefore feel the reciprocal urge to go on LinkedIn and endorse their friends back.

 Even though these endorsements don’t really mean anything from a career standpoint, but simply mean how likeable you are as a person, now by aimlessly endorsing each other endlessly, there is finally something to do on Linkedin.
 Oh yes, they introduced a content strategy too, so now you can read on LinkedIn too!

-Social Influence & Relatedness is one the best studied and practiced Left Brain Core Drives in gamification (with Development & Accomplishment being the counterpart Right Brain Core Drive).
+Social Influence & Relatedness is one the best studied and practiced Right Brain Core Drives in gamification (with Development & Accomplishment being the counterpart Left Brain Core Drive that is well-studied).

 Most people recognize that spending times with friends is an intrinsically fun activity, even if they have yet to grasp the engaging factor of Empowerment of Creativity & Feedback or Unpredictability & Curiosity.

 But when everyone’s going after social, and every website trying to make users invite their friends, your system has to be much better thought out to truly create a rewarding experience.
 Once you master Social Influence & Relatedness, you will be in even better position to reinforce Core Drive 6: Scarcity & Impatience.